 I am also interested in learning science and educational measurement, evaluation, statistics, and assessment.
 Some of this comes up on jktauber.com in the context of teaching Greek.

 My first degree was in general linguistics.
-I recently completed a Postgraduate Diploma in Ancient Greek (with Distinction) and a Certificate in Educational Research Methodology.
-I am currently undertaking formal studies in Germanic Philology, Data Science, and Music Theory have completed over forty MOOCs on topics ranging from language teaching to astronomy to philosophy to molecular biology.
+I recently completed a Postgraduate Diploma in Ancient Greek (with Distinction), a Certificate in Educational Research Methodology, and a Certificate in Germanic Philology.
+In addition, I have completed over forty MOOCs on topics ranging from language teaching to astronomy to philosophy to molecular biology.
+I am currently finishing up a Professional Certificate in Music Theory and Composition at Berklee.

 For an eclectic mix of thoughts and updates relating to my professional and scholarly interests, subscribe to Journeyman of Some.